StreamChatable/Streamchatable/README.md

-The creation of the remapping toolboxes Open Macro Input allows to make the concept of "Twitch Play" for a large range of game.
+The creation of the remapping toolboxes Open Macro Input allows to make the concept of "Twitch Play" for a large range of game on most of the platform.
-So the question is simple... is the game Chat-able ?
+So the question is simple... what game are Chat-able ?
 What we should play next ?

 Discord: https://discord.gg/GwfBJCDCe3